 6.59.1 Applicability to language

-The vulnerability as described in TR 24772-1 clause 6.59 applies to Python.)
+The vulnerability as described in TR 24772-1 clause 6.59 applies to Python.

+Python offers several approaches for handling concurrency, and each method has its own advantages and disadvantages.

 Python’s threading module provides the ability to perform cooperative multithreading from within a single native thread.
 Due to the restrictions of Python’s Global Interpreter Lock (GIL), only one thread at a time is permitted to run.
 Even though multithreading cannot use multiple Central Processing Unit (CPU) cores, it can be useful in situations where the CPU becomes idle such as in I/O-bound applications.
 It is important to handle potential thread exceptions when starting new threads, and care needs to be taken so that each thread is only started once.